telerik/maui-docs/controls/pdfviewer/toolbar/styling.md

 # .NET MAUI PDF Viewer Toolbar Styling

-PDF Viewer for .NET MAUI provudes a flexible styling API for its toolbar items.
+The PDF Viewer for .NET MAUI provides a flexible styling API for its toolbar items.

-In general the PDFViewerToolbar is based on the RadToolbar control.
-All toolbar items in the PdfViewer inherit from `ButtonToolbarItem`.

-All styling properties available for the `ButtonToolbarItem` are applicable for the pdf toolbar items.
-For more details review the ButtonToolbar Styling article.
+As the `PDFViewerToolbar` is based on the `RadToolbar` control, all toolbar items in the PDF Viewer inherit from `ButtonToolbarItem`.
+All styling properties available for the `ButtonToolbarItem` are also applicable for the PDF toolbar items.

 Here is an example:

-**1.** PDF Viewer and Toolbar definitions in xaml:
+**1.** PDF Viewer and Toolbar definitions in XAML:

 <snippet id='pdfviewer-toolbar-styling-xaml'/>